quarkslab/rewind/README.md

 CustomProperties :
 ```

+If it is not enabled you can use `Set-WindowsOptionalFeature` cmdlet to enable.
+You'll also need to enable Hyper-V.

+You also need to have a Windows SDK (10.0.19041.0) installed.
+You can download it from https://developer.microsoft.com/fr-fr/windows/downloads/windows-10-sdk/.

 ### Build from master branch

 You need to install LLVM and set the `LIBCLANG_PATH` environment variable (required by `bindgen`)